AI Overviews and Local SEO: What Fort Lauderdale Businesses Should Do Now

 The goal is not to game AI search.
 The goal is to become the clearest, most trusted local answer.

 Search is changing fast.
-Fort Lauderdale customers are still using Google, but more of the decision journey is happening inside answer engines, AI Overviews, map results, and conversational tools.
+Fort Lauderdale customers are still using Google, but more of the decision journey is happening inside answer engines, AI Overviews, map results, and conversational tools like ChatGPT and Perplexity.
 For local businesses, that means the old playbook of a thin homepage plus a few Instagram posts is not enough.

 AI search systems need clear entities, consistent facts, proof, and helpful answers.
 If your website does not explain who you serve, where you serve them, what you offer, and why someone should trust you, another business will be easier to cite.